 Description

-The best Gluten Free Chocolate Cake of your dreams has entered the chat!
+The BEST Gluten Free Chocolate Cake of your dreams has entered the chat!
 This cake is incredibly moist, extra fudge-like, and paired with the most delicious chocolate ganache frosting.
 Such an easy cake to make for any occasion and so customizable to serve up!
-A cake that is both gluten-free and dairy-free!
+If you’re a chocolate cake fiend, this one is for you!

 Ingredients